custom-components/pyscript/docs/reference.rst

 ``task.executor(func, *args, **kwargs)``
   Run the given function in a separate thread.
 The first argument is the function to be called, followed by each of the positional or keyword arguments that function expects.
-The ``func`` argument can only be a regular Python function (eg, defined in an imported module), not a function defined in pyscript. ``task.executor`` waits for the function to complete in the other thread, and it returns the return value from the function ``func``.
+The ``func`` argument can only be a regular Python function (e.g., defined in an imported module), not a function defined in pyscript. ``task.executor`` waits for the function to complete in the other thread, and it returns the return value from the function ``func``.